CoderNicky/Portfolio-Analysis/README.md

 A strategic risk management approach that involves spreading investments across various assets to diminish the impact of poor performance in any single investment on the overall portfolio.
 Risk Reduction: Effective in minimizing unsystematic or specific risks of individual assets, industries, or regions.
-Stability in Returns: Moderates the impact of fluctuations in individual assets, giving more stable and smoothed returns over time.
+Stability in Returns: Moderates the impact of fluctuations in individual assets, giving more stable and smooth returns over time.
 Predictable Experience: Provides temperamental investors with a more predictable investment experience.
 Liquidity Needs: Investors with higher liquidity needs find value in a less volatile portfolio.